Skip to main content

 • 90 GB of memory per GPU on the sub-partition gpu_p2l

-The nodes of the gpu_p5 partition have 468 GB of useful memory and 64 CPU cores.
+The nodes of the octo-GPU A100 partition gpu_p5 have 468 GB of useful memory and 64 CPU cores.
 The memory allocation is therefore determined automatically at:

 • 468/64 = 7.3 GB per reserved CPU core when hyperthreading is disabled (Slurm option --hint=nomultithread)

-Each compute node of the partition gpu_p5 contains 8 GPU and 64 CPU cores.
-You can therefore reserve 1/8 of the node's memory per GPU by requesting 8 CPU (i.e. 1/8 of the 64 cores) per GPU:
+Each compute node of the gpu_p5 partition contains 8 GPUs and 64 CPU cores.
+You can therefore reserve 1/8 of the node's memory per GPU by requesting 8 CPUs (i.e. 1/8 of the 64 cores) per GPU:

 You thus reserve 8*7.3 = 58 GB of the node's memory per GPU, when hyperthreading is disabled (count half otherwise).

-The nodes of the gpu_p6 partition have 468 GB of useful memory and 96 CPU cores.
+The nodes of the quadri-GPU H100 partition gpu_p6 have 468 GB of useful memory and 96 CPU cores.
 The memory allocation is therefore determined automatically at:

 • 468/96 = 4.87 GB per reserved CPU core when hyperthreading is disabled (Slurm option --hint=nomultithread)

-Each compute node of the partition gpu_p6 contains 4 GPU and 96 CPU cores.
-You can therefore reserve 1/4 of the node's memory per GPU by requesting 24 CPU (i.e. 1/4 of the 96 cores) per GPU:
+Each compute node of the partition gpu_p6 contains 4 GPUs and 96 CPU cores.
+You can therefore reserve 1/4 of the node's memory per GPU by requesting 24 CPUs (i.e. 1/4 of the 96 cores) per GPU:

 You thus reserve 4*4.87 = 117 GB of the node's memory per GPU, when hyperthreading is disabled (count half otherwise).